SOTVerse: A User-defined Task Space of Single Object Tracking: Introduction

 Obviously, SOTVerse is a customizable and extensible space.
 We summarize the contributions as follows:

 \begin{itemize} \item \textbf{A paradigm to describe computer vision tasks.} Computer vision tasks can be characterized by \textit{environment}, \textit{evaluation}, and \textit{executor}.
 Figure~\ref{fig:overall} illustrates the \textbf{3E paradigm} by analyzing SOT in detail: we synthesize the \textit{environment} and \textit{evaluation} to form \textbf{SOTVerse} -- a user-defined single object tracking task space, and conduct experiments in this space to judge \textit{executors}' tracking ability.
 Definitely, this paradigm can be expanded to describe different visual tasks and help users improve their research efficiency. \item \textbf{A comprehensive and user-defined environment.} Through precise analyses of the task definition, we organize existing benchmarks to form the \textit{environment} of SOTVerse.
 It includes 12.56 million frames and frame-level challenging attribute labels to model the real world.
 Notably, the thresholds for determining challenging factors are selected by their distribution on the whole environment.
-Besides, an environment generation method is available to efficiently help researchers form their own task space. \item \textbf{A thoroughgoing evaluation scheme.} We first point out the limitations of existing systems and indicators through detailed analysis; then design a new evaluation scheme, which includes two mechanisms and new metrics to satisfy various tasks. \item \textbf{Various experimental executors and detailed analysis.} We conduct extensive experiments in the SOTVerse and perform performance analysis on various executors.
+Besides, an environment generation method can efficiently help researchers form their own task space.
+Therefore, unlike traditional benchmarks' isolated and static design, SOTVerse is a comprehensive and dynamic experimental environment. \item \textbf{A thoroughgoing evaluation scheme.} We first point out the limitations of existing systems and indicators through detailed analysis; then design a new evaluation scheme, which includes two mechanisms and new metrics to satisfy various tasks. \item \textbf{Various experimental executors and detailed analysis.} We conduct extensive experiments in the SOTVerse and perform performance analysis on various executors.
 Experimental results show that challenging factors severely hamper tracking performance -- the proposed challenging plot reveals that high scores are mainly obtained in normal frames, while the success rate of most trackers is less than 0.5 under challenging situations.
 Finally, we point out the necessity of the re-initialization mechanism for evaluation in long sequences.
 These results indicate the shortcomings of existing work and verify the effectiveness of the evaluation scheme in SOTVerse. \end{itemize}

 We provide a comprehensive online platform at http://metaverse.aitestunion.com to help users operate SOTVerse.
 The user-defined process illustrated by Figure~\ref{fig:goal} can be divided into \textit{interaction} and \textit{expansion}.
 With our platform, users can select the environment generation method according to task characteristics and directly download the generated experimental environment.
 Besides, an open-sourced toolkit is available to accomplish the evaluation process.
 Finally, users can upload the experimental results and obtain the corresponding performance analysis.
 In addition, we accommodate users to expand SOTVerse.
 For example, users can provide new datasets or develop new environment generation methods to enrich the experimental environment.
 They can also formulate new evaluation mechanisms and quickly verify the effectiveness of various subtasks.